IPsec Fault Tolerance

 UFW offers a range of features that enhance system security.
 Firstly, it allows you to create rules based on IP addresses, ports, and protocols, granting you granular control over network traffic.
 Additionally, UFW supports IPv4 and IPv6, ensuring compatibility with modern network configurations.
 Furthermore, UFW seamlessly integrates with other firewall solutions and can be easily enabled or disabled per your needs.

-Example Firewall: CBAC Firewall
+Example Firewall Technology: CBAC Firewall

 Cisco CBAC firewall goes beyond traditional stateless firewalls by inspecting and filtering traffic based on contextual information.
 It operates at the application layer of the OSI model and provides advanced security capabilities.